IntelliJ IDEA: Built in tools and integration

-The IDE provides integration with build/packaging tools like Grunt, bower, Gradle, and sbt.
-It supports version control systems like Git, Mercurial, Perforce, and Subversion.
-Databases like Microsoft SQL Server, Oracle, PostgreSQL, SQLite, and MySQL can be accessed directly from the IDE in the Ultimate edition, through an embedded version of DataGrip, another IDE developed by JetBrains.
+The IDE provides integration with build/packaging tools like Maven, Grunt, Gradle, and sbt.
+It supports databases like Microsoft SQL Server, Oracle, PostgreSQL, SQLite, and MySQL can be accessed directly from the IDE in the Ultimate edition, through an embedded version of DataGrip, another IDE developed by JetBrains.

 Plugin ecosystem

-IntelliJ supports plugins through which one can add additional functionality to the IDE.
-Plugins can be downloaded and installed either from IntelliJ's plugin repository website or through the IDE's inbuilt plugin search and install feature.
-Each edition has separate plugin repositories, with both the Community and Ultimate editions totaling over 3000 plugins each as of 2019.
+IntelliJ IDEA supports plugins through which one can add additional functionality to the IDE.
+Plugins can be downloaded and installed either from IntelliJ's plugin repository website or through the IDE's built-in plugin search and install feature.
+Each edition has separate plugin repositories, with the Community edition supporting over 7,600 plugins, and the Ultimate edition supporting over 8,300 plugins, as of November 2024.

 Supported languages

 The Community and Ultimate editions differ in their support for various programming languages as shown in the following table.

 Supported in both Community and Ultimate Edition: